mikesub/mikesub.net/articles/html-mcp.md

 title: HTML HATEOAS in the age of LLMs
 date: 2025-05-28 02:51
 photo: https://media.githubusercontent.com/media/mikesub/mikesub.net/master/photos/wires.jpg
+alt: Streetlight pole at night tangled with numerous power and utility wires
 ---

 I’ve been playing around with MCP lately, trying to figure out what it’s really about.
 I remember when OpenAI introduced function calling two years ago — that felt like a big deal.
 It was that missing piece: LLMs struggle with simple deterministic stuff — like counting how many rs are in strawberry, and doing basic math.
 But they’re smart enough to ask for help, if you tell them how to ask.